MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 # Manage external meetings and chat with people and organizations using Microsoft identities

-With the *external access* feature in Teams, you can allow people in your organization to chat and meet with people outside the organization.
+With the *external access* feature in Teams, you can allow people in your organization to chat and meet with people outside the organization who are using Microsoft as an identity provider.
 You can configure external access with:

 - Other Microsoft 365 organizations